Aveglia/vAMPirus/helpmeoutsome.md

             // List of percent similarities to cluster nucleotide ASV sequences - must be separated by a comma (ex. ".95,.96") clusterNuclIDlist=""

-        Above, the specified clustering percentage (--clusterNuclID) for nOTU generation is 85%.
+        Above, the specified clustering percentage (--clusterNuclID) for ncASV generation is 85%.
 The value must always be in decimal format and can be put into the launch command like so:

-            `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --nOTU --clusterNuclID .85`
+            `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --clusterNuclID .85`

         You could also have a list of percentages to cluster by:

-            `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --nOTU --clusterNuclIDlist .85,.90,.96`
+            `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --clusterNuclIDlist .85,.90,.96`

-        Using "--clusterNuclIDlist" will override the single percentage clustering and vAMPirus will generate separate nOTUs fastas based on 85%, 90% and 96% nucleotide similarity, you could theoretically cluster by any amount of percentages between 1-100 that your data requires or your heart desires.
+        Using "--clusterNuclIDlist" will override the single percentage clustering and vAMPirus will generate separate ncASVs fastas based on 85%, 90% and 96% nucleotide similarity, you could theoretically cluster by any amount of percentages between 1-100 that your data requires or your heart desires.

-    3. Protein-based clustering into OTUs (pOTUs)
+    3. Protein-based clustering into OTUs (pcASVs)

-        For this clustering method, ASVs are translated into amino acid sequences and clustered based on shared amino acid similarity, %ID is user specified in a similar manner to nOTU cluster options:
+        For this clustering method, ASVs are translated into amino acid sequences and clustered based on shared amino acid similarity, %ID is user specified in a similar manner to ncASV cluster options:

             Lines 54-57 in vampirus.config ->